 This article provides a historical background of the potato, the nutrient composition of the potato, and makes suggestions for preparing and serving potatoes to be advantageous to your health.

 The potato is the starchy tuber of Solanum tuberosum, a perenenial of the Solanacae (nightshade) family and has been a dietary staple for thousands of years.

 The many varieties of potatoes as we know them today, have originated from a single variety in Peru.

-Domestication of potatoes, 7,000 to 10,000 year ago, has led to many centuries of selective breeding resulting in more than 1000 varieties currently farmed in Peru and other areas of the Andes.
+Many centuries of selective breeding has resulted in more than 1000 varieties currently farmed in Peru and other areas of the Andes.

 Potato plants are readily adapted to a diverse range of climates which provide a cool and moist environment for the growth of these starchy tubers.